The Role of Insulation in Mobile Homes

-Insulation plays a vital role in keeping your mobile home comfortable, and the proper insulation around your home can save big bucks on heating bills.
+Insulation plays a key role in maintaining the livability of your mobile home, making sure that it remains comfortable at all times.
+The proper insulation around your home can also save you significant dollars on heating bills.

 Home insulation is assigned an “R” value.
 This value stands to the insulation’s resistance to heat traveling through it.
 The higher the number, the higher the insulating power.

-Your home insulation is part of how your manufactured home meets HUD Code thermal zone requirements.
+Your insulation is part of how your manufactured home meets mobile home insulation standards and thermal zone requirements set forth by the Department of Housing and Urban Development (HUD).
 And in the manufactured housing industry, home insulation levels are determined by final home location to ensure that your home doesn’t exceed heat transfer requirements that HUD Code has put in place.

 Changing Manufactured Home Insulation